Tell me more ×

 Another consideration is breastfeeding - do you plan to pump at work?
 It's helpful to have this discussion with your boss at the end of your pregnancy before going on leave, especially if you don't have a private office.

 Thank you for the thoughtful response!
 As far as breastfeeding goes, luckily we already have a small conference room designated as the "mother's room".
 I've looked at the rules in my workplace and with FMLA on taking leave and if I want the benefits offered I'll need to have worked a full year before going on maternity leave, which would mean for benefits I could pregnant as early as the 4th month in.
-I guess I'll gauge the strength of my relationships with my boss and coworkers when deciding whether I'm ready to deal with working through pregnancy. – Tech Lover in NYC Jun 5 '12 at 2:09
+I guess I'll gauge the strength of my relationships with my boss and coworkers when deciding whether I'm ready to deal with working through pregnancy.
+Jun 5, 2012 at 2:09